internetofdongs/IoD-ButtSniffer/README.md

 ## Software:

-- OS: Raspian Stretch Lite (Built and tested on release 2017-11-29) [Download link](https://www.raspberrypi.org/downloads/raspbian/)
+- OS: Raspian Stretch Lite (Built and tested on release 2018-3-13) [Download link](https://www.raspberrypi.org/downloads/raspbian/)
 - Scanner: Kismet Wireless Scanner [Download link](https://kismetwireless.net/)
 - Kismet Plugin: IoD-Screwdriver IoD device highlighting plugin [Download link](https://github.com/internetofdongs/IoD-Screwdriver.git)
 - Kismet Plugin: Kismet Mobile Dashboard [Download link](https://github.com/elkentaro/KismetMobileDashboard)
 - BT Firmware: WinterHeart Broadcom Firmware repository [Download link](https://github.com/winterheart/broadcom-bt-firmware)

 ### This uses the new Kismet Development branch which is changing daily and a moving target.
 Things may break from time to time.
+Use at your own risk

 ## Assumptions:

 - rPi3 onboard Bluetooth and two BT400's all used for scanning
-- rPi3 onboard Wi-Fi used as access point for service data
+- rPi3 onboard Wi-Fi used as access point for serving Kismet console data to mobile device
-- rPi3 onboard Ethernet is set to DHCP for LAN access and data access
+- rPi3 onboard Ethernet is set to DHCP for LAN access and SSH data access
-- DS3231 RTC module for maintaining the clock sync for accurate logs
+- DS3231 RTC module for maintaining the clock sync for accurate logs (optional but useful for accurate log timestamps)
-- Mobile device (phone/tablet) used for accessing web interface to monitor data collection
+- Mobile device (phone/tablet) used for accessing web interface to monitor data collection (if you want to do realtime monitoring.
+Can also access the Kismet console over ethernet)
 - System can be run easily off of USB 5v battery packs with 2.1 AMP capability.
 Runtime determined by capacity of battery pack
 - Unit can used for static installation as well over LAN connection as well
-- Usernames and Passwords assumed to be default but any sudo capable user should work
+- Usernames and Passwords assumed to be default on the rPi, but any sudo capable user should work
-- Installation assumes Internet access via LAN Ethernet connection
+- Installation assumes Internet access via LAN Ethernet connection for github downloads, etc.

 ## Install Instructions: